Is your well of content inspiration everlasting?

 2. Round-Up and Wrangle Your Content

 Another easy way to set up an ongoing email campaign:

 Send out a round-up that wrangles your latest content into one convenient place.
 This helps your readers never miss a post, and can give older pieces more traction.

 A perfect example comes from MarketingProfs.
 They send out a newsletter called “MarketingProfs Today,” which is a digest of their recent content offerings.

-Along with links to each featured content piece, the newsletter includes a short summary with a photo to help you decide if you’re interested in reading it:
+Along with links to each featured content piece, the newsletter includes a short summary to help you decide if you’re interested in reading it:

 This is a super-easy way to keep your readers updated on your content roster, and can help promote pieces both new and old.

 For your own email campaigns, think about how you can promote your content in simple ways like this, that draw more eyes to your work.